 St John's School was opened in 1856 and was charged with educating the children of Sparkhill.
 We hold to that principle today- our curriculum is designed to roundly educate children- not just train them to pass tests.
 This takes courage in the era of league tables, and it would be untrue to say that we do not push children academically- we do.
-But we want children to be widely educated: in the Arts, in critical thinking, in Citizenship, in mental health, and this means balancing our timetable to include these things too.
+But we want children to be widely educated and this means balancing our timetable to include a breadth of learning.

 We are a Church School and we intend for all our children to experience an education that has values at its heart.
-Love for our neighbour, is at the heart of all that we do.
+Love for our neighbour is at the centre of all that we do.
 We encourage every child to grow academically, socially, emotionally and spiritually.
-Our twelve values are the glue at the heart of a child's experience here.
+Our twelve values are the foundation of a child's experience here.

 We enable children to grow in, and reflect on, their own faith - no matter what that may be - and to respect the beliefs, opinions and lifestyles of others.
 We want them to grow into people with strong values that will enable them to make their communities better places in which to live and work.
 Our intention is for children to see the implications of living a life with values such as compassion and forgiveness, and the outcomes when people turn their backs on values such as justice and friendship.
 We hope for our children to leave St John’s as people with integrity, who value others and have a keen sense of right and wrong.